FOCUS on ASM Fellows Fellowship Report: (2011 - 2013)

 ASM UR-Capstone Testimonials

-The ASM Undergraduate Research Capstone Program (UR-Capstone) is the successor program to the ASM-Microbiology Undergraduate Research Fellowship Program, formerly the Minority Undergraduate Research Fellowship program from several years ago.
+The ASM Research Capstone Fellowship Program is the successor program to the ASM-Microbiology Undergraduate Research Fellowship Program, formerly the Minority Undergraduate Research Fellowship program from several years ago.

-Prospective applicants must have conducted research in microbiology prior to applying to the UR-Capstone.
+Prospective applicants must have conducted research in microbiology prior to applying to the program.

 Prospective applicants must: